-Section 18.
+Section 1820.
 Resolutions.
 The council will normally exercise its administrative authority by approving resolutions.
 The approving clause for resolutions may state "The City of Yachats resolves as follows:"

-Section 19.
+Section 1921.
 Resolution Approval.

-- (a) Approval of a resolution or any other council administrative decision requires approval by the council at one meeting. - (b) Any substantive amendment to a resolution must be read aloud or made available in writing to the public before the council adopts the resolution at that meeting. - (c) After approval of a resolution or other administrative decision, the vote of each member must be entered into the council minutes. - (d) After approval of a resolution, the city custodian of records must endorse it with the date of approval and the custodian's name and title.
+(a) Approval of a resolution or any other council administrative decision requires approval by the council at one meeting.

+(b) Any substantive amendment to a resolution must be read aloud or made available in writing to the public attending the meeting before the council adopts the resolution at that meeting.

+(c) After approval of a vote on a resolution or other administrative decision, the vote of each member must be entered into the council minutes.

+(d) After approval of a resolution, the city custodian of records must endorse it with the date of approval and the custodian's name and title.

-Section 20.
+Section 2022.
 Effective Date of Resolutions.
 Resolutions and other administrative decisions take effect on the date of approval, or on a later day provided in the resolution.